 There’s no real rules for swing dance shoes.
 You just want a well-fitting shoe that clings to your foot without rubbing.
 Leather shoes breathe better and will last longer than synthetics, but cost more.
 Lindy Hoppers usually prefer flats or a low heel, no higher than around 1.5 inches.
 Balboa followers often prefer a higher heel, 2 or 2.5 inches.
 But as long as you can dance safely in your chosen heel height, it’s really just personal preference.

 Traditionally, Lindy Hop was danced in street shoes – whatever you would wear to go out at night in the 1930s or 40s.
-Often this meant canvas tennis shoes (what we in the UK call plimsolls), or leather lace-up shoes like oxfords or brogues.
+Often this meant canvas tennis shoes (what we in the UK call “plimsolls”), or leather lace-up shoes like oxfords or brogues.
 Sometimes ladies would dance with a small heel or wedge.
 For dancing in heels you usually want a shoe that is closed or with straps, so it doesn’t come off your foot while dancing.
 Mary Jane or T-Bar styles were common.
 For balance, the heel shouldn’t be too skinny, so avoid stilettos, tango or latin shoes.
 Slingback styles usually aren’t secure enough.

-The sole is the most important thing, but is really about personal preference.
+The sole is the most important thing, but again, it’s really about personal preference.
 Rubber soles will be more sticky, which some prefer for dancing Lindy Hop fast (you can grip the floor).
 Leather soles will be very slippery, so this is better for spinning and sliding.
 For dancing Balboa or for smooth style swing you want to be able to slide.
 Suede soles are somewhere in between.
 Some dance shoes have a leather sole, but a rubber heel, so you can slide on your toes but stop by putting down your heel.
 But if you want to do heel slides, you’ll need a wood or leather heel.